benjkent/Hacking-with-Swift-UIkit/README.md

 7. Use the Embed NavigationController to navigate between UITableViewController (Image List) and UIDetailViewController (image)
 8. Use the Navigation Bar to display a title and image name
 9. Use Large titles: An Apple design guidline
+10. Modifying the Navbar to display (  picture # of ##)
+11. Sort the list of image titles from data to display